-- If young people are under emotional distress or talk about self-harming at school, encourage them to talk to a staff member as soon as possible. - Ensure that young people are aware that the teachers and designated safeguarding lead are there to help them.
+- Students should have access to leaflets and guidance about self-harm, including guidance for young people, which clearly sets out their rights, and what they should expect when they disclose their self-harm to professional staff.
+These leaflets are available in the SFC and to download on the School Website. - If young people are under emotional distress or talk about self-harming at school, encourage them to talk to a staff member as soon as possible. - Ensure that young people are aware that the teachers and designated self-harm staff are there to help them.
 The more you can talk to them the better able they will be to give you the support and help you need.
-However, as with all cases where your safety is at risk, and your teacher is concerned in a serious way about your safety or wellbeing, he or she may have to break your confidentiality for your own safety. - If young people are worried that a friend may be self-harming then encourage them to talk to a member of staff for support and guidance.
+However, as with all cases where your safety is at risk, and your teacher is concerned in a serious way about your safety or wellbeing, he or she may have to break your confidentiality for your own safety. - If young people are worried that a friend may be self-harming then encourage them to talk to a member of staff for support and guidance. - Refer to the school website for Leaflet for Young People.

-7. Pathways for immediate (including risk assessment) and ongoing response to self-harm
+6. Pathways for immediate (including risk assessment) and ongoing response to self-harm

-- All concerns and responses to self-harm must go through the Safeguarding Lead following the Safeguarding referral forms. - All risk assessments to be undertaken by or alongside a member of the Safeguarding Team - All incidents of Self-Harm or concerns raised will be recorded, audited, monitored and evaluated by the Safeguarding Team as per the Safeguarding Policy. - Overleaf is the Immediate Intervention Flow Chart for Lostwithiel Primary School
+- All concerns and responses to self-harm must go through the Safeguarding Lead and must be referred to the Safeguarding Team following the Academy Safeguarding referral forms. - All risk assessments to be undertaken by or alongside a member of the Safeguarding Team - All incidents of Self-Harm or concerns raised will be recorded, audited, monitored and evaluated by the Safeguarding Team as per the Academy Safeguarding Policy. - Additional Support for Parents, siblings and peers is provided in the Student and Family Centre. - Overleaf is the Immediate Intervention Flow Chart for Lostwithiel School